Katherine-Holland/ClaudeCoworkGuard/README.md

 ## Why this exists

-AI agents inherit access to your entire environment — your browser session, your files, your credentials.
-Claude Cowork, Cursor, GitHub Copilot, and every other agent tool operate with the same permissions you have.
+Every AI agent tool operates with the same permissions you have — your browser session, your files, your credentials are all in scope.
 There is no native audit trail, no payload scanner, and no warning when sensitive data is about to leave your machine.

-CoworkGuard sits between your machine and every AI API endpoint, scanning every outbound request before it leaves.
-Built for Claude Cowork first — where the compliance gap is documented and the CVE-class risks are proven — and extended to cover the tools you use alongside it.
+This isn't a theoretical risk.
+Prompt injection, data exfiltration via hidden document content, and MCP supply chain attacks are all documented vectors.
+CoworkGuard is the DLP layer that AI agent tools don't ship with.

 ---